markste-in/NEAT_Reinforcement/README.md

 [570gens]: pics/570gens.png
 [bipedalgif]: pics/bipedalwalker.GIF

-# NEAT Reinforcement Learning with OpenAI Gym
+# Parallelized NEAT Reinforcement Learning with OpenAI Gym
-Testing the implementation of the NEAT algorithm (NeuroEvolution of Augmenting Topologies) on some [OpenAI gym](https://gym.openai.com/) environments
+Testing a scaled implementation of the NEAT algorithm (NeuroEvolution of Augmenting Topologies) on some [OpenAI gym](https://gym.openai.com/) environments

 The example is one of the simplest possible implementation using the [neat-python](https://github.com/CodeReclaimers/neat-python) library and the BipedalWalker-v2 environment.